JGeorgos24/Delta_Painting_Inc/README.md

 The functionality of my website will be broken down into separate list: MVP and Post MVP.
 MVP will be the minimum viable product the client expects to see out of my website.
 Post MVP will be any additional product I could add to my website to improve functionality and styling.

 #### MVP for Delta Painting Inc. Website
--Have every page render correctly
+- Have every page render correctly
--Redesign Delta Painting Inc. logo as they do not have one available to them on the computer to share.
+- Redesign Delta Painting Inc. logo as they do not have one available to them on the computer to share.
--Construct an About Page so users can learn more about the background of Delta Painting Inc.
+- Construct an About Page so users can learn more about the background of Delta Painting Inc.
--Construct a Service Page so users can know about the services that Delta Painting Inc. can provide for them.
+- Construct a Service Page so users can know about the services that Delta Painting Inc. can provide for them.
--Develop a photo gallery to show of previous work that Delta Painting has provided to previous customers.
+- Develop a photo gallery to show of previous work that Delta Painting has provided to previous customers.
--Create a Careers page to have users be able to apply to work for Delta Painting Inc.
+- Create a Careers page to have users be able to apply to work for Delta Painting Inc.
--Create a Contact page to give users the ability to contact Delta Painting Inc. for job estimates and referrals.
+- Create a Contact page to give users the ability to contact Delta Painting Inc. for job estimates and referrals.
--Implement a backend database through express.
+- Implement a backend database through express.
--Link backend to front-end properly.
+- Link backend to front-end properly.
--Have job applications submitted be saved to the backend data.
+- Have job applications submitted be saved to the backend data.
--Have Contact submissions be saved to the backend database.
+- Have Contact submissions be saved to the backend database.
--Have website navigation flow smoothly from page to page.
+- Have website navigation flow smoothly from page to page.
--Incorporate a professional CSS design as this is a website for a real company.
+- Incorporate a professional CSS design as this is a website for a real company.

 #### PostMVP for Delta Painting Inc. Website
--Have job applications and contact submissions send an email to the business owners.
+- Have job applications and contact submissions send an email to the business owners.
 (New functionality not learned in class.
--Provide user with Login/Signup functionality to be able to view previous job applications submittals.
+- Provide user with Login/Signup functionality to be able to view previous job applications submittals.
--Provide user with Login/Signup functionality to be able to view previous job referrals or estimates.
+- Provide user with Login/Signup functionality to be able to view previous job referrals or estimates.
--Provide Login/Signup functionality to record employees hours.
+- Provide Login/Signup functionality to record employees hours.
--Have employees be able to email hours worked to employer.
+- Have employees be able to email hours worked to employer.
--Improve overall styling and CSS.
+- Improve overall styling and CSS.

 #### Explanations of Technologies Used and Installation Instructions